-The International Cricket Council ("ICC") is the international governing body for International Test Match, International One-Day and International Twenty20 cricket.
+The International Cricket Council Limited (formerly The International Cricket Council) ("ICC") is the international governing body for International Test Match, International One-Day and International Twenty20 cricket.
 The ICC is primarily responsible for all aspects of the day-to-day operations and the development of international cricket.
 This extensive remit includes management of the ICC Code of Conduct, the playing conditions and all other regulatory functions and services relevant to the international game, provision of qualified and independent Match Officials for Tests, One Day and Twenty20 Internationals and initiating and implementing key policy decisions for the benefit of the game.

-New financial model: 2015-2023 cycle
+Financial model: 2015-2023 cycle

-In June 2017, the members approved a new financial model for the period 2015-2023 whereby ICC, amongst others, retrospectively discontinued the contribution cost and test cricket fund, and replaced it with a new model of distribution of surplus (i.e. dividends/distributions) to the members.
+In June 2017, the members approved a financial model for the period 2015-2023 whereby ICC, amongst others, retrospectively discontinued the contribution cost and test cricket fund, and replaced it with a new model of distribution of surplus (i.e. dividends / distributions) to the members.
 As a result, management had reversed the liabilities towards the contribution cost and test cricket fund to the consolidated statement of comprehensive income during the year 2017 and classified the amounts paid to members as per the new financial model as advances to members.
 These advances will be eventually offset against the surplus distributed to members during the remaining period until 2023.
-The impact of the change in financial model is reflected in the notes 10a, 16, 17.1 and 18 to the consolidated financial statements.